computationalstylistics/presentations/linhd-uned/index.md

 ## CLS INFRA { .cls_section }

-An infrastructural project for computational literary studies, founded by H2020 scheme
+An infrastructural project for computational literary studies, founded by Horizon 2020 scheme